 - Vancouver Island.
 Recreating the waters off the rocky shores of Canada’s West Coast, Vancouver Island features a wide variety of colorful anemones, urchins, sea stars and other marine life.
 This habitat is Island Life’s piece de resistance, a massive, dynamic display with artificially generated waves that rush along 20 feet of sinuously curved acrylic before crashing against an upright viewing window.

 - Indo-Pacific Reef.
 In the mostly barren expanse of the ocean floor, reefs are like underwater islands, oases of life and refuge to a stunning variety of animals.
 In Island Life, the Indo-Pacific Reef tank highlights a huge variety of aquatic life found off the coast of Southeast Asia in a region known as the Coral Triangle.
 This expanse of ocean is home to nearly 600 species of reef-building corals and more than 2,000 kinds of fish.
-Guests entering Island Life will be greeted by this towering, eight-foot-tall display — the second-largest exhibit in the Ocean Journey building — housing a bustling community comprising more than 30 species of vibrant reef-dwellers, including Raccoon Butterfly Fish, Guinea Fowl Pufferfish and Spotted Sweetlips.
+Guests entering Island Life will be greeted by this towering, eight-foot-tall display — the second-largest exhibit in the Ocean Journey building — housing a bustling community of vibrant reef-dwellers.

 - Cave of the Flashlight Fish.
-Inside this dim, mirror-filled room, the darkness will glow with flashes of light courtesy of hundreds of Split Fin Flashlight Fish.
-This deep-dwelling fish generates radiance through pockets of glowing bacteria housed in a pouch under its eyes.
+Peering through a series of portholes, this darkened exhibit glows with flashes of light courtesy of a huge school of Split Fin Flashlight Fish.
+This deep-dwelling species generates radiance through pockets of glowing bacteria housed in a pouch under its eyes.
 During the day, this fish dwells in darker depths before migrating upwards at night along a kind of vertical island to feed in shallower water.
-This habitat features one of the largest schools ever exhibited of this bioluminescent species.
+The Aquarium's school of this bioluminescent species is one of the largest ever exhibited.

 - Clownfish and Anemones.
 Thanks to the Pixar classic Finding Nemo, most people are familiar with the symbiotic relationship of this oceanic Odd Couple.
 In Island Life, this exhibit will show off how colorful Pink Skunk and False Percula Clownfish have adapted to seek shelter within the venomous, stinging tentacles of Bubbletip Anemones, which act as a kind of living “island.”